- An IRMAA is a surcharge added to your monthly Medicare Part B and Part D premiums, based on your yearly income.

 Part B is medical insurance.
 It covers:

-IRMAA does affect Part B. Based on your annual income, a surcharge can be added to the standard Part B premium.
+An IRMAA can affect your Part B premium cost.
+Based on your annual income, a surcharge can be added to the standard Part B premium.
+We’ll discuss the details of how this surcharge works in the next section.

 Medicare Part C